 But there are tips Special Needs Parents need to know to increase our chances of having a successful IEP meeting.

-To get you ready for your IEP Meeting, here are 9 tips you need to know before you go
+To get you ready for your IEP Meeting, here are 9 tips you need to know before you go and a FREE Checklist to print out!
+Print it out down below.

 1.Ask for your copy of the Parent Rights before the meeting and then actually read them thoroughly before you go.